 Transfer of Credit

-Only hermeneutics courses taken at an institution accredited by the Association of Theological Schools (ATS) will be accepted in transfer to fullfil BI510/BT510 Hermeneutics.
-Students who have taken hermeneutics at an institution not accredited by ATS may seek transfer approval from a Bethel Seminary faculty member who teaches BT510/BI510.
+Only hermeneutics courses taken at an institution accredited by the Association of Theological Schools (ATS) will be accepted in transfer to fulfill BT 510 Hermeneutics.
+Students who have taken hermeneutics at an institution not accredited by ATS may seek transfer approval from a Bethel Seminary faculty member who teaches BT 510.

-A student with a Master of Arts degree (or its equivalent) in religious studies from Bethel or another school may be granted advanced standing toward a Master of Divinity or Master of Arts degree.
-Not more than half of the credits required for the previous degree may be used toward a second degree at Bethel.
-To receive the Master of Divinity degree, such persons will be required to earn at least 60 semester credits and meet all of the other requirements.
-To receive the Master of Arts degree, such persons will be required to earn at least 27 semester credits and meet all of the requirements of the degree.
-See the registrar's office for complete details.
+A student with a Master of Arts degree (or its equivalent) in religious studies from Bethel or another school may be granted credits toward a Master of Divinity or Master of Arts degree.
+No more than half of the credits required for the lesser degree may be used toward the second degree at Bethel.

 Verification of Student Status